Recipe #2, geom_index() and geom_coordinates()

 }

-1. … that our function uses the scales argument.
-The scales argument is used internally in ggplot2.
-So while it won’t be used in your test, you do need it for defining and using the ggproto Stat object in the next step.
+1. … the scales argument in the compute definition, which is used internally in ggplot2.
+While it won’t be used in your test (up next), you do need so that the computation will work in the ggplot2 setting.

-2. … that the compute function assumes that variables x and y are present in the data.
-These aesthetic variables names, relevant for building the plot, are generally not found in the raw data inputs for ggplots.
+2. … that the compute function can only be used with data with variables x and y.
+These aesthetic variables names, relevant for building the plot, are generally not found in the raw data inputs for plot.

 Test compute.